 - ICD-10-AM Codes: G43

-Migraine is an episodic headache disorder, usually manifesting as a severe, unilateral, throbbing headache, generally associated with nausea and/or light and sound sensitivity.
+Typically, migraine is an episodic headache disorder, usually manifesting as a severe, unilateral, throbbing headache, generally associated with nausea and/or light and sound sensitivity.
 There are a number of variants of migraine and a headache is not always present.

 Confirming the diagnosis

 The diagnosis is made clinically, based on the patient history, and can be made by a GP.
 There are no specific diagnostic tests.

 The relevant medical specialist is a neurologist.

 - Atypical migraine

 - Migraine with aura

 - Retinal migraine